strauss/hornet-queen/README.md

 Primitive arrays are well known for not being generic at all.

 The solution was implementing my own array class.
-The first attempt was the class `PrimitiveArrayWithConverters`, which uses a `ByteArray` as underlying data structure and (dis-)assembles the data when writing to or reading from it.
+The first attempt was the class [`PrimitiveArrayWithConverters`](src/main/kotlin/de/dreamcube/hornet_queen/array/PrimitiveArrayWithConverters.kt), which uses a `ByteArray` as underlying data structure and (dis-)assembles the data when writing to or reading from it.
 It works, but it is slower than a standard primitive array.
 I left it in the library for fun, but it shouldn't be used.
+If you want to see how slow it is, have a look at [`arrayComparison.kt`](src/test/kotlin/de/dreamcube/hornet_queen/array/array_comparison.kt) among the test cases.

 The more successful attempt was adapting the Java class `java.nio.ByteBuffer`.
 As the name suggests, the `ByteBuffer` is usually used as buffer structure for file operations in the Java native input output classes.